CFBCWorks/Independence40SKN/_items/SKN40Book53.md

 ### About the Book

-"Reflections: On an Epic Journey" is a commentary on the political and social development of St. Kitts in 1993.
+"Reflections: On an Epic Journey" by Washinton Archibald is a commentary on political and social development of St. Kitts during 1993.